 View the development agreement application process.

 Staff continue to advance the development agreement application through the noted planning process.
-Ultimately, staff will prepare a recommendation report, including a development agreement, for Regional Council.
-Before Regional Council makes a decision on the proposal, a public hearing shall be held.
+Ultimately, staff will prepare a recommendation report, including a development agreement, for Community Council.
+Before Community Council makes a decision on the proposal, a public hearing shall be held.
 Once the public hearing date has been established, all interested parties are encouraged to participate in the public hearing and/or submit written comments.

 The applicant’s proposal also requires a second application which staff are processing concurrently – a substantial alteration application.
 In accordance with the Nova Scotia Heritage Property Act, a substantial alteration application must be reviewed by the Heritage Advisory Committee and approved by Regional Council.